zalando/nakadi/docs/_documentation/using_event-types.md

 #### Changing compatibility modes

-Compatibility modes are designed to offer data consumers with constraints on what can and cannot be changed with regards to event schema.
+Compatibility modes are designed to provide data consumers with guarantees about what can and cannot be changed with regards to event schema.
 With that in mind, it's highly recommended that schema compatibility be changed only from lesser restrictive modes to more strict modes, e.g. `none` to `forward` to `compatible`.
 That way consumers are protected against incompatible